italomandara/CXPatcher/README.md

 for more info: https://www.codeweavers.com/support/forums/general/?t=27;msg=257865

+# What version of crossover does it support?
+Currently only 22.x.x

 # What does it do?
 This patcher will upgrade your crossover app with the latest dxvk and moltenvk patched for improved compatibility, and dramatically extends compatibility with Unreal engine 4 games.